AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 counterpart in reality) or *physical*.
 In the latter case, they can be reversible or not, again according to behaviours.

-Aggregates are the converse of Splits.
+Aggregates are the converse of Splits, and both are always reversible in the sense of :ref:`op_cancel_revert_obliviate`.

 .. note:: see :ref:`improvement_no_quantities`